kismetwireless/kismet/docs/dev/tracked_component.md

 It's certainly possible to define your own get/set methods, but there are some macros to help you.

-The `__Proxy(...)` macro allows easy definition of a handful of methods in one line, at the expense of slightly obtuse syntax.
+The `__Proxy(...)` macro allows easy definition of a handful of methods in one line, at the expense of slightly obtuse syntax:

-`__Proxy(...)` takes five arguments: The name to be used in the generated functions, the content type of the TrackerElement, the input type to the get/set functions, the return type from the get function, and finally the variable it will use for the get/set operations.
+`__Proxy(name, tracker type, input type, return type, variable)`

+This expands to define get and set functions (get_*name* and set_*name*) which accept *input type* variables and return *return type*, while automatically casting it to the type required by the TrackerElement, indicated by *tracker type*.

-This allows you to define in a single line cast-conversions between compatible types and define standard get/set mechanisms.
+What this really allows you to define in a single line cast-conversions between compatible types and define standard get/set mechanisms.
 For example, for a simple unsigned int element, `flags`, defined as `TrackerUInt32`, you might use:

 ```C++
 public: